Water-Smart Gardening in Costa Rica

 In January 2004, I offered a course in Costa Rica in association with the University of Vermont called "Ecological Design and Sustainable Development in Costa Rica".
 With 30 graduate and undergraduate business and environmental studies students we successfully merged the normally conflicting worlds of conventional economic development and environmental improvement, both in the classroom and in practice.
 The two-week course ended with a design process for a proposed 200-acre residential development called Tierra Pacifica.
 The owner of the land, guided by input from the course, redesigned his original development concept.
 Tierra Pacifica is now committed to "being one of the first significant developments in Latin America to capture and reuse rainwater, to operate an on-site conservation nursery, to develop a community organic farm and to use a landscaping and habitat restoration program to protect and improve soil quality, native flora and the health and diversity of resident fauna".

 Will Raap is Founder and Chairman of Gardener's Supply Company.
-Read more of his Founder's Corner essays.
+This article was originally published in 2008.